JWT - Restful API

 // install the package - you can run yarn or npm (pick one only)

-yarn OR npm install
+npm install

 // deploy functions

-firebase deploy --project your-project-id
+firebase deploy --only functions --project your-project-id

 Create Auto-login page (WordPress)